enghwa/ecommerce-shopfront-on-aws/wordpress-lab/README.md

   }
 }
 ```
+author and email. -> commit changes
+you can check the build process in codepipeline.
 once codepipeline fully build again, blog should show up at cloudfront url.

 next:
-update Cloudfront to your domain name instead of `https://?????????????.cloudfront.net`:
+## update Cloudfront to your domain name instead of `https://?????????????.cloudfront.net`:

-an ACM cert is already created for CloudFront in `us-east-1` region.
+an ACM cert is already created for CloudFront in your region.
 Also, Update Cloudfront CNAME to `$MYSUBDOMAIN.multi-region.xyz`
 in Route53, create an apex record:
 Alias, Type `A` and point it to the cloudfront domain name, `?????????????.cloudfront.net`.

 <!--
 # Useful commands